morinlab/lymphopedia/ARID1A.md

 ## Experimental Evidence

-Driver mutations in this gene typically resutl in a loss of function (LOF).[@barisicARID1AOrchestratesSWI2024]
+Driver mutations affecting this gene have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@barisicARID1AOrchestratesSWI2024]

 ## Relevance tier by entity